SkidMarc25/yumepokeredX/README.md

 - A new NPC gives the fossil you didn't choose in Mt.
 Moon later in the game.
 - Either Hitmonlee or Hitmonchan is also obtainable from a new NPC before the Elite 4.

+### New content

 **Maps**
 - New zones including Mandarin Island, Cinnabar Volcano, Saffron Pokémon Academy, Mt.
-Moon square, Celadon Grove.
+Moon square, Celadon Grove... and more.
+- Take the brand-new Citrus ferries from Vermilion to Mandarin Island.
-- Pokécenters have a modern layout with the PC next to the nurse.
+- Refurbished Pokécenters!
+Modern layout with the PC next to the nurse, sleeker design.
+- New Celadon Mart floor where PP-related items are sold in the postgame (Ether, Elixir, PP Up...).
 - Power Plant has updated mechanics and graphics.

-### Visual updates
+**Story**
+- Postgame quests around each Elite 4 member to unlock their rematches.
+- A hidden location and adversary to unlock after battling Prof. Oak.
+- New secrets in the Cinnabar Mansion could lead you to meet the Mythical Pokémon, Mew.
+- Plenty of extra dialogue, woven naturally into old and new locations.

+**Visual updates**
 - Several maps have updated graphics and new animations.
 - Gym leaders have their own sprites.
 - New player sprites when surfing or running.